apanay20/Lelann-Token-ring-Algorithm/README.md

 ## Description
 This is an implementation of the Lelann's token-ring algorithm.
 The implementation take into account failure of processes, supports the insertion of a new process in the ring and every process can leave the ring at any time.
+Monitor script is not necessary for the algorithm, is used just for printing messages.

 ## Algorithm